Faithjohnsonpage/MazeMania/README.md

 ## Contributing

 If you'd like to contribute to Mazemania, please fork the repository and use a feature branch.
 Pull requests are welcome.

+## License

+Mazemania is licensed under the MIT License.